-From vestiges of Roman walls and streets to medieval churches from archaeological crypts to grand royal city development, Paris landmarks cover an amazing scope of history, architectural styles and uses.
+In the Latin Quarter you might come across vestiges of Roman walls and streets.
+Across the rivert stretches of the walls of Philippe Augustus can be seen.
+There are the medieval churches and archaeological crypts and the grand royal city developments like the Louvre.
+Paris landmarks cover an amazing scope of history, architectural styles and uses.

-But there's so much more of interest.
-In fact, it's hard to walk down a street in Paris and not see something of historic value.
-In this article we look at some of these historic Paris landmarks, where to find them, and where they came from…
+There's so much of interest that it's hard to walk down a street in Paris and not see something of historic value.
+In this article we look at some of the less-well-known and perhaps unexpected historic Paris landmarks, and tell where to find them and where they came from…

-Explore the labyrinths beneath the city that are the final resting place of millions of Parisians.
+Nowadays you can explore these labyrinths beneath the city that are the final resting place of perhaps six million of Parisian.
 A tour through the Paris Catacombs is an eerie reminder of the long and sometimes bizarre history of Paris.

-The archaeological crypt itself was built in 1965 to protect the ruins discovered during the excavations, the crypt was opened to the public in 1980.
-But the remains you can see here date back 2000 years to the Roman city of Lutetia.
+The remains were discovered during excavations of the place in front of Notre Dame starting in 1965.
+The archaeological crypt itself was built in to protect the ruins and was opened to the public in 1980.
 It's a fascinating trip into the twenty centuries of history of Île de la Cité.

-The Palais Royal was built as the home of the famous Cardinal Richelieu in the 1630s.
-It was orginally named after him, Palais-Cardinal, but he only enjoyed it for three years before he died in 1642.
+It was built as the home of the famous Cardinal Richelieu in the 1630s and was orginally named after him, Palais-Cardinal, but he only enjoyed it for three years before he died in 1642.

 It has housed many notable royals, including the wife and daughter of Charles I of England after he was deposed and executed in 1649.
 Henrietta Anne, his daughter, married Louis XIV's brother and it was she who created the famed gardens of the Palais Royal.
 During her lifetime the Palace was famous throughout France for its grand parties and royal affairs.

 In the next century shops were added and the gardens were open to the public.
-Also added at this time were the two most important French theatres: Théâtre du Palais-Royal and Comédie Francais, which is still there today.
+Also added at that time were the two most important French theatres — Théâtre du Palais-Royal and Comédie Francais, which is still there today.